rsapkf/rsapkf-site/src/posts/enabling-italics-vim-tmux/enabling-italics-vim-tmux.md

 - #### Terminfo

   Terminfo is a data base describing terminals, used by screen-oriented programs such as vi, and libraries such as curses.
 Terminfo describes terminals by giving a set of capabilities which they have, by specifying how to perform screen operations, and by specifying padding requirements and initialization sequences. [_linux.die.net_](https://linux.die.net/man/5/terminfo)

 -

 #### `infocmp` &nbsp;command

 `infocmp` can be used to compare or print terminfo descriptions.

 - #### `tic` &nbsp;command

   `tic` is the terminfo entry-description compiler.
 This command translates the terminfo files from source format into compiled format.

 And now we can begin.
-To have Italics enabled in terminal Vim/Neovim, you need to have a terminal emulator that supports Italics.
+To have Italics enabled in terminal Vim / Neovim, you need to have a terminal emulator that supports Italics.
 To check this for your terminal, type the following:

 ```bash
 echo -e "\e[3m foo \e[23m"